masesgroup/JNet/README.md

 * **Dynamic code**: it helps to write a Java/Scala/Kotlin/etc seamless language code directly inside a standard .NET application written in C#/VB.NET: look at this [simple example](https://www.jcobridge.com/net-examples/dotnet-examples/) and [JNet APIs extensibility](src/documentation/articles/API_extensibility.md).

 > [!NOTE]
-> [JCOBridge 2.6.*](https://www.jcobridge.com) can be used for free without any obligations; you need to purchase a commercial license, or uninstall the software, if you have direct or indirect incomes from the product usage.
+> [JCOBridge 2.6.*](https://www.jcobridge.com) can be used for free without any obligations.
+A commercial license must be purchased — or the software uninstalled — if you derive direct or indirect income from its usage.

 ### Supported Versions